 The rules regarding subleasing are varying.
 This article will explain you the rules in regards to the individual cases, so it is easier for you find the terms and conditions that are relevant for you.

 Subleasing of your residence

-The rent act does not define specifically what is considered a “good reason”, which is why it can be difficult to assess.
-Through practice certain situations have occurred and have been definedas “good reasons” most frequent are:
+The rent act does not define specifically what is considered a “good reason” to sublease, which is why it can be difficult to assess.
+Through practice certain situations have occurred and have been defined as “good reasons” most frequent:

-As a rule, your landlord cannot object to your right to subleasing, unless he has a specific reason to do so.
+As a rule, your landlord cannot object to you the right to sublease, unless he has a specific reason to do so.
 A reason could be, that the landlord knows the subtenant is related to criminal activity, and there is a VERY good reason to suspect that the lease will be violated.

-There is however a small detail which applies to whether the landlord can oppose to your right to sublease.
+There is however a small detail which applies to whether the landlord can oppose to you the right to sublease.

-In addition, it is also illegal to subleasing your tenancy to more people, than the number of rooms in your residence.
+In addition, it is also illegal to sublease your tenancy to more people, than the number of rooms in your residence.